Leftover Broccoli Stem Salad

 - Let the stems soak in the dressing for best texture and taste.
 We found that letting the sliced stems marinate in the oil-based dressing for 30-60 minutes before serving made for the best taste because the oil helps the broccoli to soften a bit.

 - Ingredient substitution ideas: The possibilities are endless, but you could substitute the cranberries for another dried fruit like raisins, the sesame seeds for either pumpkin or sunflower seeds, and the cilantro for another leafy herb like parsley.
+We also like to add a bit of crunch with crispy ciabatta croutons when we have them on hand.
 Play with what you have (and let us know what works for you!)